cloudera/hue/tools/docker/hue/README.md

 *Note*

-If for example the database is pointing to your localhost, if using Docker on Linux just add the '--network="host"' parameter and the container will correctly point to it.
+If for example the database is pointing to your localhost, if using Docker on Linux just add the `--network="host"` parameter and the container will correctly point to it.

-    sudo docker run -it -p 8888:8888 -v $PWD/desktop/conf/pseudo-distributed.ini:/usr/share/hue/desktop/conf/z-hue.ini --network="host" hue
+    sudo docker run -it -p 8888:8888 -v $PWD/desktop/conf/pseudo-distributed.ini:/usr/share/hue/desktop/conf/z-hue.ini --network="host" gethue/hue

 #### Docker Compose